jonecat/applewatch/_pages/about.md

 In 2018, founder [Jon Lawrence](https://twitter.com/jonecat){:target="_blank"} decided he wanted to enter tech blogging space, specifically writing about the Apple Watch.

-This journey has just begun, but in due time AppleWatchInfo will be a rich resource for all of the your Apple Watch news and reviews.
+This journey has just begun, but in due time Apple Watch Info will be a rich resource for all of the your Apple Watch news and reviews.